-Authorize users with Auth0 · Cloudflare Workers docs
+Authorize users with Auth0

 redirectUrl.

-Building on the past code sample, we can check that a user is
+Building on the past code sample, you can check that a user is

 authorized and that the